-Anesthesia Clinical Internship.
+ENFE 6690 - Anesthesia Clinical Internship.
 Seven (7) credits.
 Pre-requisites: All the required courses for the Master Degree in Nursing with Specialty in Anesthesia.

 The Anesthesia Internship is a clinical course in which the master student practices the procedures and techniques of the specialty in a variety of settings.
-The clinical activities are performed during the pre-operative, intraoperative and post-operative phases of different surgical procedures.
+The clinical activities are performed during the preoperative, intra-operative and post-operative phases of different surgical procedures.
 Emphasis is paid to pain management techniques, quality assurance and facturation processes and the utilization of the nursing process as well as the research process as part of the anesthetist role.